erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 >>> "abc"[-1]
 = c
 ```
 It is also possible to take slices of a list or string using indices.
 The absence of an index identifies either the start or the end of a list or string.
-Out of bound indices are adjusted to the nearest possible value.
+Out of bound indices are silently adjusted to the nearest possible value.
 ``` python
 >>> "abcdef"[:]
 = abcdef